Adult Arena

 Step 1: Sign up at the Circulation Desk to get your reading log.

-Step 2: Read a book set in a state listed in one of the challenges.
+Step 2: Read a book that fits a task listed in one of the Canvases.
 Read another.
 And another.
-You can get a sticker for each state.
+You can get a sticker for each task.

-Step 3: For every challenge completed, bring your log in to the Circulation Desk for a small prize and an entry for the grand prize final drawing at the end of the year.
+Step 3: For every Canvas completed, bring your log in to the Circulation Desk for a small prize and an entry for the grand prize final drawing at the end of the year.

 Step 4: Keep reading!
-If you complete your journey across the United States, you'll receive a special travel bag in commemoration of your achievement.
+If you complete your artist's portfolio, you'll receive a special 2025 Armchair Traveler prize in commemoration of your achievement.

-If you finish early, you can obtain an international passport and start your journey around the world, earning extra prizes and entries into the final drawing!
+If you finish early, you can obtain an additional reading log and work towards becoming a Master Artist, earning extra prizes and entries into the final drawing!

 Author Visit with Josi S. Kilpack!